About this Podcast Episode

 Kristin: And yeah, right, right? exactly? yeah.

 Angie: Yeah, yeah, absolutely all, right?
-So, our last tip before we do some recaps know yourself and that’s important to I Guess that’s you know, just to say right up front know yourself know the kind of person you are the kind of mom that you are um.
+So, our last tip before we do some recaps know yourself and that’s important to, I guess that’s, you know, just to say right up front know yourself know the kind of person you are the kind of mom that you are um.

 Kristin: Hold on Angie I’m going to, sorry I’m going to cut you for a second I don’t know if you heard that or if that’s my internet now, but did you hear it break up when she was just talking.

-Angie: You referenced it a little bit earlier Kristen and I was going to oh.
+Angie: You referenced it a little bit earlier Kristin and I was going to oh.
 I did um my guess is on her audacity.
 It’ll still be fine.
 But if you want to jump back to the beginning of your paragraph there does.

 Kristin: Okay, yeah, sorry Angie it was just like or okay.

 Angie: Yeah, yeah, no, that’s okay That’s good. that’s good okay cool I’ll write and our last tip that we have before we get into a recap is to know yourself and this one kind of ties into a couple.
-Ah, the other ones that we were talking about before, but it is really important to kind of know who you are as a parent and Kristen you kind of alluded to this earlier and I was going to jump in at that point.
+Ah, the other ones that we were talking about before, but it is really important to kind of know who you are as a parent and Kristin you kind of alluded to this earlier and I was going to jump in at that point.
 But I thought I’d save it for now.
 Um, if you’re a mom who’s kind of a perfectionist.
 Um you know or you’re a mom I will say for.

 Kristin: Yeah.